Skip to main content

 TermDescription

 TriggerA trigger is a rule that determines when a notification is sent.
+For more information, see Triggers.

 Event filteringOnce a trigger is activated, you can apply filtering based on the type of event so only very specific notifications are sent.
+For more information, see Notification Service events.

 TemplateThis is an outline of the email notification which is sent out to invite people to subscribe to a group.
 This is similar to how templates are used in the Passport Service.
 For more information, see Templates.